Nathanael Greene Herreshoff

 Nathanael Greene Herreshoff (March 18, 1848 – June 2, 1938) was an American naval architect, mechanical engineer, and yacht design innovator.
-He produced a succession of undefeated America's Cup defenders between 1893 and 1920.
+He produced a succession of undefeated America's Cup defenders between 1893 and 1920, all for the New York Yacht Club (NYYC).

 Biography

 Herreshoff was born on March 18, 1848, in Bristol, Rhode Island and was named after General Nathanael Greene.
 He was one of seven brothers.

 He graduated from the Massachusetts Institute of Technology in 1870 with a three-year degree in mechanical engineering.
 After graduation, he took a position with the Corliss Steam Engine Company in Providence, Rhode Island.
-At the 1876 Centennial Exposition in Philadelphia, Pennsylvania, he oversaw operation of the Corliss Stationary Engine, a 40 ft, 1400 hp dynamo that powered the exhibition's machinery.
+For the 1876 Centennial Exposition in Philadelphia, Pennsylvania, he designed and personally installed the Corliss Stationary Engine, a 40 ft, 1400 hp dynamo that powered the exhibition's machinery.

 In 1878 Herreshoff returned to Bristol where he and one of his brothers, John Brown Herreshoff (1841–1915), who was blind, formed the Herreshoff Manufacturing Company.
 Nathanael provided the engineering expertise and John provided the business expertise, managing the firm's personnel and interacting with clients.
 Together, they grew the business from about 20 employees to over 400.
 Herreshoff's talent for innovation found expression in both design and light-construction techniques.

 They built a variety of fast, steam-powered vessels and military craft.

 Having started its design since 1876, The Herreshoffs built the first torpedo spar boat for the U.S. Navy.
 Lightning, that was purchased for experimental evaluation in 1878.

 In 1885, Stiletto, a wooden torpedo boat with a length of 94 feet, 31 tons of displacement and a speed of 18.2 knots was launched at the Herreshoff Manufacturing Co. as a private speculation.
 It was purchased for the United States Navy under an Act of Congress dated 3 March 1887, and entered service in July 1887, attached to the Naval Torpedo Station in Newport Rhode Island.
 USS Stiletto was the Navy's first torpedo boat capable of launching self-propelled torpedoes.

 In 1888, a serious accident occurred while Herreshoff was supervising speed trials of a 138 ft, 875 hp steamboat named Say When.
 After a safety valve opened to release over-pressure, Herreshoff closed it so the boat could achieve its anticipated maximum speed.
 But a boiler exploded, fatally injuring a member of the crew.
 Consequently, Herreshoff lost his steam engineer's license.

-Herreshoff was an accomplished sailor, and was inducted into the National Sailing Hall of Fame in 2011.
-Two of Herreshoff's sons, Sidney Dewolf Herreshoff and Lewis Francis Herreshoff, also became yacht designers.